charbelrami/chocolatier/readme.md

 ## Introduction

-**chocolatier** is a lightweight (under 2kB), reactive JavaScript library for pragmatic state management and effective DOM manipulation.
+**chocolatier** is a lightweight, reactive JavaScript library for pragmatic state management and effective DOM manipulation.
 It uses a powerful combination of Symbols, WeakMaps, and Sets to offer precise control over even the most granular aspects of the DOM.
 It also handles dependencies and side effects in a transparent and predictable manner, improving code readability and maintainability.

 chocolatier offers a refreshing level of predictability by not adopting the "component" concept in a traditional sense, as seen in component-based frameworks.
 Instead, it allows for the composition of UI by assigning DOM elements to variables, and using plain functions that return DOM elements.
 This avoids unexpected re-renders, function calls, or side effects that are common pitfalls in other libraries.
 Additionally, defining states and effects is not restricted to components.
 For a practical example of UI composition using chocolatier, refer to [Composing UI](#composing-ui).